a2life/shogi-board/readme.md

 # Shogi board using Typescript with viteJS and Preact

-## The program reads data input(s) and render shogiboard(s) and mimic piece moves on web page.
+## The program reads data input(s) and render shogi board(s) and mimic piece moves on web page.
-#### Displays shogiboard and pieces with Initial arrangement and moves information that is written in JavaScript literals.
+#### Displays shogi board and pieces with Initial arrangement and moves information that is written in JavaScript literals.
-#### This is a rewrite of modx/PHP/JS projects from 2012 using TypeScript (ie., 100% client side solution.) - original project is https://github.com/a2life/Web_shogiboard
+#### This is a rewrite of modx/PHP/JS projects from 2012.
+This one uses TypeScript with Preact (In another word, 100% client side solution.) - original project is https://github.com/a2life/Web_shogiboard

 Initial development period: June 2021 - August 2021
-Finishing up -   March 2023
+First Deployed in production site -   March 2023

-Page demo running can be seen  <a href='https://shogishack.net/annex/js-shogi-board.html'>in this link </a>.
+A demo running in website can be seen  <a href='https://shogishack.net/annex/js-shogi-board.html'>in this link </a>.

 To get started, clone repository and then do